inikep/lzbench/BUILD.md

 ### MacOS
 - `Apple clang` works fine with `DONT_BUILD_LZHAM=1 DONT_BUILD_CSC=1`, which should be added automatically

+### Linux
+- Linking error: undefined reference to `clock_*` suite of functions require linking with librt manually by adding `-lrt` to linked libraries or LDFLAGS.

 ------------------------
 Copyright (C) 2025 tansy